hayes/pothos/packages/deno/README.md

 ## Note on deno.land

-Currently deno.land does not work well with the way versions are taged in pothos.
+Currently deno.land does not work well with the way versions are tagged in pothos.
 See instructions below for details on how to use pothos with other deno compatible CDNs!

 ## Hello, World